emma-rowlinson/python_tutorials/ATM/Task.md

 ### Frontend
 - Create a web frontend that uses the bank API service to perform the actions.
 This can be HTML, CSS and flask or another framework such as ReactJS

+## Bank
+- Stores all the accounts
+- Performs the actions on the accounts

+## ATM
+- Provides the user interface and validation